 We are required to disclose material changes made in our internal controls over financing reporting and procedures on a quarterly basis and our management are required to assess the effectiveness of these controls annually.
 We were no longer an "emerging growth company" as of December 31, 2021 as the market value of our common stock held by non-affiliates exceeded \$700.0 million as of June 30, 2021.
-As such, pursuant to Section 404(b) of the Sarbanes-Oxley Act, our independent registered public accounting firm attested to the effectiveness of our internal control over financial reporting as of December 31, 2021.
+As such, pursuant to Section 404(b) of SOX, our independent registered public accounting firm attested to the effectiveness of our internal control over financial reporting as of December 31, 2021.
+However, we will become a "non-accelerated filer" in fiscal year 2023.
+While we remain a non-accelerated filer, we will not be required to include an attestation report issued by our independent registered public accounting firm on the effectiveness of our internal control over financial reporting.